-When campus is closed, and the high school program moves completely to distance learning: parents/guardians should notify the school when students will be absent.
+When Campus is Closed and Programs Move to Distance Learning: parents/guardians should notify the school when students will be absent.
 If a student is absent from an online class session without such parent reporting, the school will reach out to parents/guardians immediately.
 Students are also expected to be on time to online classes, as entering late is especially disruptive and creates challenges for catching students up on what they miss.